Ordering nodes on Sherlock#

 Purchasing nodes on Sherlock is usually a 5-step process:

-- SRCC requests a formal quote from the vendors to finalize pricing and communicate it back to the PI for approval,
+- SRCC requests a formal vendor quote to finalize pricing and communicate it back to the PI for approval,

 - SRCC submits a Stanford PO to the vendor,